 Stanley is the founder of an affiliation of creative individuals collectively known as WeFourPoets (W4P), co-ordinated in close unison with the wonderfully energetic, talented writer & editor David A. Llewellyn.
 They met at a storytelling event in Manchester and have not looked back since the first conversation they had discussing just about everything (but writing, primarily)!

 W4P first came to prominence with a locally acclaimed play 'In and Out of Changes' (1.5hrs duration all told in rhyme!) and has featured in performances mainly within the North West region, in venues such as Star on The Cliff, Sip Club, 3MT (Three Minute Theatre), Zion Arts, and the International Anthony Burgess Foundation.

 Stanley now lives in Manchester.
-After leaving mainstream education, the next ten years or so of his career were spent teaching in a specialist secondary school.
-After serving as Deputy Head teacher in a residential setting for young people with autism, he continues to work in specialist areas of education where the need is greater and so is the joy.
+After leaving mainstream education, the next twelve years or so of his career were spent teaching in a specialist secondary school.
+After gaining further experience in a residential setting for young people with autism, he continues to work in specialist areas of education where the need is greater and so is the joy.

 Writing and performing poetry, he has published a collection of verse - 'After the Riot, Quiet!' - and has won several awards for storytelling.
 Stanley's latest play "Same Stre't, Diff'rent Day" was shown at Manchester's 3MT theatre in May 2016.